walls-of-doom/walls-of-doom/README.md

 ## Requirements

+### Hardware

+Software rendering is supported: you don't need a graphics card to run the game.

+The game, as of the version v1.3.0, uses less than 10 MiB of memory.

+### Operating System

+Windows is fully supported and self-contained binaries are provided.

++ Any version of Windows after Windows XP is good enough.
++ The C++ redistributables provided by Microsoft are required.

 The game works on any Linux or BSD OS with a desktop environment.

-Windows is fully supported and self-contained binaries are provided.

 OS X and macOS support is unknown.
 [See the relevant issue](https://github.com/walls-of-doom/walls-of-doom/issues/39).